nospamcalfee/pico-ap-configure/README.md

 initializing a IOT system in a random wifi environment.
 So my first thought was to do a bluetooth interface to set my ssid/password/ip/ipmask and then use my local wifi.
-I implemented a standalone bluetooth project here: https://github.com/nospamcalfee/spp_in_out But the downsides is apparently apple ios doesn't respond to serial protocol bluetooth (rumor, I have not tried this), and the bluetooth build uses lots of flash - 1/4 total which is not available for the final app.
+I implemented a standalone bluetooth project here: https://github.com/nospamcalfee/spp_in_out But the downside is apparently apple ios doesn't respond to serial protocol bluetooth (rumor, I have not tried this), and the bluetooth build uses lots of flash - 1/4 total which is not available for the final app.